CumulusNetworks/docs/content/cumulus-netq-414/Lifecycle-Management/Manage-NetQ-Agents.md

     [json]
 ```

-The following example shows a NetQ Agent in an on-premises deployment, talking to an appliance or VM at 127.0.0.1 using the default ports and VRF.
+The following example shows a NetQ Agent in an on-premises deployment, connected to and communicating with a VM at 127.0.0.1 using the default ports and VRF.

 ```
 cumulus@switch:~$ sudo netq config show agent